PolymerSearch/api-instructions/README.md

 ### Short video (1 minute) that demonstrates the process
 [Dataset conversion via Polymer API + curl](https://user-images.githubusercontent.com/5403700/126966334-0d409a7d-970b-4fe0-bbdb-18f8f2f77d69.mp4)

-## Functionality 2: Updating the data for an existing Polymer app
+## Updating the data for an existing Polymer app
 This endpoint updates the content and the name of the existing dataset.

 PUT https://api.polymersearch.com/v1/dataset/:id